altuntashsyn/Mixed-Samples/README.md

--lk-Coomitim
+Mixed Samples for beginners
 ============

-It includes many of android native examples for beginners
+It includes plenty of Android project examples for beginners.
+Please feel free to contribute and create issues